lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 Our work is based on extensive personal research, which is ongoing with frequent visits to museums and private collections, continually expanding our unique archive of information and measurements of original instruments.
 This archive is reflected in the range and quality of the instruments we offer, and means that we do not have to rely on published drawings for our information and knowledge.

 For us, researching original instruments and making modern copies is an organic and seamless process: in recent years, additions to our repertoire based upon our research have included the 'Chambure' vihuela in Paris (shown further down this page) and 'Evolution' versions of it (also shown on this page).
 During a very interesting journey across Germany in October 2001, we measured the large 6-course lute by Friedrich Prÿffer in the Wartburg, Eisenach, the 5-course baroque guitar by Antonio Mariani in the Leipzig Musikinstrumenten Museum and the 12-course lute by Wolfgang Wolf in Füssen.
 The Cassas Baña guitar a rare example of a late baroque guitar from Catalunya was documented following a visit to the Brussels MIM collection, in August 2002.
-Measuring trips have continued throughout 2002 2009, up to and including the Spring of 2012 (see below).
+Measuring trips have continued throughout 2002 2013, up to and including the Autumn of 2014.

 The X-ray image above courtesy of Klaus Martius at the Nürnberg GNM shows a very interesting and hitherto-unsuspected aspect of 16th Century lute construction: see if you can spot it . . . (clue: it isn't the vertical structure to the right of centre, which looks suspiciously like a rendition of the citadel at Isengard).